The Church of the Corner Stone

-The Church of the Corner Stone was a Reformed Episcopal Church in Newburgh, New York, formed nearly 2 years after a split from the Protestant Episcopal Church in 1873.
+The Church of the Corner Stone was a Reformed Episcopal congregation in Newburgh, New York, formed nearly 2 years after a split from the Protestant Episcopal Church in 1873.
 For a brief period, it was the church of the Rev. James Martin Gray.
-The building now serves as the Best Temple Church of God in Christ.
+The 1870s church building now serves as the Best Temple Church of God in Christ.

 Founding

 Around the time of the church's founding, Newburgh was a chiefly Protestant city, and had been that way for its nearly 200 year history.
 With the force of the Oxford Movement, the Reformed Episcopal Church formed by Bishop George David Cummins on December 2, 1873 in opposition.
 Nearly a year later, a group of Episcopalian men gathered on December 8, 1874 in the parlor of the Newburgh Club.
 The Catholic presence in the city at this time was also increasing, perhaps giving an urgency to Cummins' new teachings.
 These men were Daniel T. Rogers, Walter C. Anthony and Thomas Hazard Roe of Newburgh and William James Roe II and Benjamin Franklin Clark, of New Windsor, Roe's uncle.
 After several more meetings, they considered the formation of a Reformed Episcopal church in Newburgh and began collecting pledges and amassing support.
 The men wrote to Bishop Cummins and urged him to travel to Newburgh.

 Cummins came to Newburgh on August 8, 1875 to preach to an interested crowd at the American Reformed Church, which the founding members had loaned for the morning.
 The bishop presented his revised edition of the Book of Common Prayer and explained the new tenants of his church.
 The next night, a larger crowd gathered in the church's basement to make pledges and hear Cummins speak.